sajib-4414/imdbclone/documentation/react_client_doc/index.md

 #### Findings:
 - for some unknown reason, in the react docker file if the directory is /app, then nothing installs, therfore i set the working directory as /app2
+- My react client was was not working without the node_modules on the host, and doing hot reload, becauase of some problem with docker compose volume mapping. volume mapping replaces the app directory contents, and the app does not have access to packages installed. https://stackoverflow.com/questions/30043872/docker-compose-node-modules-not-present-in-a-volume-after-npm-install-succeeds .
+Indeed this is a complex problem, having hot reload, having vscode sugestion, and also not copying host node_modules to the container.

 ##### Access process.env variables